-- Comfort and support services for the terminally ill in the home. - Physical, psychological, social and spiritual care for the terminally ill person. - Short-term grief counseling for immediate family members. - Professional fees.
+- · Coverage for: - Comfort and support services for the terminally ill in the home. - Physical, psychological, social and spiritual care for the terminally ill person. - Short-term grief counseling for immediate family members. - Professional fees.

-Must be ordered by a Physician.
+- Must be ordered by a Physician.

+- The Plan does not cover:

-- Custodial Care. - Care for senility or developmental disability.
+- Custodial Care.

+- Care for senility or developmental disability.